JJOmin/Small-PC-MAC-Tools/README.md

  ## [EasyPythonExport](EasyPythonExport)
-  A usefull programm that makes exporting .py files into .exe files a bit easyer with a simple UI. <b>
+  A usefull programm that makes exporting .py files into .exe files a bit easyer with a simple UI. <i>
   (The pyinstaller module is required.
-Instructions on how to install [here](https://pyinstaller.org/en/stable/installation.html))
+Instructions on how to install [here](https://pyinstaller.org/en/stable/installation.html))</i>

   Download folder [here](EasyPythonExport/Exported/dist) <br>